 ABOUT THE PROJECT

-As Calgary grows, so does the need to provide essential services.
-The Calgary Fire Department (CFD) is vital to Calgarians' safety, and emergency response continuity is a critical factor when choosing a location for a new hall.
-Rapid growth in southeast Calgary created an urgent need for emergency fire services to be delivered from within Walden.
-Therefore, the best course of action was to build a temporary station that could be operational more quickly.
+Five years ago, the rapid growth in southeast Calgary created an urgent need to deliver emergency fire services from within Walden.
+The best way to address this need was to build a temporary station that could be operational more quickly.
 It opened in 2020.

-After talking to several community groups, City service providers, and our civic partners, the Calgary Public Library came forward, expressing the need to open a branch in this area of southeast Calgary to fill their own service gap.
-The library's space needs are aligned with the site size and location of the fire station, making them an ideal partner for a multi-use facility.
-By building a Library branch in Walden, the Library is better positioned to promote its values of equity, curiosity, and collaboration and to fulfill its mission to empower community.
+After talking to several community groups, City service providers and our civic partners, the Calgary Public Library expressed the need to open a branch in this part of southeast Calgary to fill their service gap.
+The Library's space needs are a good fit with the site size, and the central location means better access for Library users.

-We invite you to return to this site, where we will provide more information as the project progresses, including how you can take part in public outreach sessions.
+We invite you to return to this site, where we will provide more information as the project progresses.
+If you have questions or concerns about this project, you can email us at Walden@calgary.ca or you can leave a comment in the space provided on this page.

 HALL LOCATION